-In secularized Western European countries, anti-Muslim sentiment is widespread.
+In secularized Western European countries anti-Muslim sentiment is widespread.
 This article was aimed at finding out who constitute its principal carrier groups and why.
 Following the religious competition thesis, we expected the Protestants to be most intolerant, especially when they are more orthodox.
 However, we could not find confirmation for this thesis.
 Instead, our results point out that Protestants who take their faith most seriously are most tolerant towards Muslims.
 There seems to be some sort of solidarity between these religious groups that struggle to hold on to their religion and their values in a secular context (Fetzer and Soper 2003).
 An example of this interpretation of our finding might be that many religious believers are frequently found to be particularly welcoming towards refugees from Syria and Iraq in Western Europe.

-Based on a discussion of secularization and conflicts around secular values, we also derived a hypothesis that expected the strongest opposition towards Muslims among the nonreligious and that argued that this could be explained by their identification with secular values.
+Based on a discussion of secularization and conflicts around secular values, we also derived a hypothesis that expected the strongest opposition towards Muslims among the non-religious and that argued that this could be explained by their identification with secular values.
 The first part of this hypothesis was endorsed, the second part was not.
-There is a consistent relationship between nonreligiosity and anti-Muslim sentiment.
+There is a consistent relationship between non-religiosity and anti-Muslim sentiment.
 This association is even stronger in secular contexts.
-In these contexts, there is more polarization between the religious and the nonreligious than in religious contexts (i.e., Ribberink, Achterberg, and Houtman 2013).
+In these contexts, there is more polarization between the religious and the non-religious than in religious contexts (i.e. Ribberink, Achterberg, and Houtman 2013).
 These two categories are divided on the issue of Muslim integration in secular contexts more than in religious contexts.
-Consequently, this explains the controversies and debate that seem to be primarily prominent in relatively "tolerant" secular countries.
-The expectation that identification with secular values would trigger anti-Muslim sentiment among the nonreligious could not be endorsed, however.
-Although secular liberal values have repeatedly been argued to be the major reason for the rejection of Islam in Europe, we find this not to be the case (Casanova 2004; Modood 2003; Mudde 2010).
+Consequently, this explains the controversies and debate that seem to be primarily prominent in relatively 'tolerant' secular countries.
+The expectation that identification with secular values would trigger anti-Muslim sentiment among the non-religious could not be endorsed, however.
+Although secular liberal values have repeatedly been argued to be the major reason for the rejection of Islam in Europe, we find this not to be the case (Casanova 2004, Modood 2003, Mudde 2010).
 This issue requires further investigation.

-An extended longitudinal analysis of Western European countries could perhaps establish whether this polarization is a final spasm of public religious conflict in a trend towards a broadly embraced religious indifference or another example of the continuing religious contestation of the "secular truce" (Achterberg et al. 2009; Davie 2007:197).
-A longitudinal analysis could also assess the extent as to which the growth of secularity in a country creates less or more conflicts over the values that are foundational to liberal secular democracy.
-One of the cultural conflicts at hand in Western Europe is the popularity of right-wing populists and their attitudes about Muslim and immigrant integration, enlargement of the European Union, and loss of the sacred canopy (Achterberg 2006).
-Our findings suggest that the relationship between nonreligiosity and extreme voting behavior is stronger when a context has secularized more (compare Arzheimer and Carter 2009; Ribberink, Achterberg, and Houtman 2015).
+An extended longitudinal analysis of Western European countries could perhaps establish whether this polarization is a final spasm of public religious conflict in a trend towards a broadly embraced religious indifference (2002:43), or another example of the continuing religious contestation of the 'secular truce' (Achterberg et al. 2009, Davie 2007:197).
+A longitudinal analysis could also assess the extent as to which the growth of secularity in a country creates less or more conflicts over the values that are seen as foundational to liberal secular democracy.
+One of the cultural conflicts that is at hand in Western Europe, is the popularity of right-wing populists and its relation with issues of (Muslim-) immigrant integration, enlargement of the European Union and loss of the sacred canopy (Achterberg 2006).
+Our findings suggest that the relationship between non-religiosity and extreme voting behavior is stronger, when a context has secularized more (compare Arzheimer and Carter 2009, Ribberink, Achterberg, and Houtman 2015).